Learning and Exploring Autism

 Knowledge Management programme

-Our Knowledge Management programme is led by Director of Development, Charlene Tait, with research collaboration and practitioner research coordinated by Research Manager, Dr Joseph Long.
+Our Knowledge Management programme is led by Deputy CEO, Charlene Tait, with research collaboration and practitioner research coordinated by Research Manager, Dr Joseph Long.
 Scottish Autism has a number of links with the academic community including strong associations with The National Centre for Autism Studies based at the University of Strathclyde.
 As an organisation we are open to potential research collaborations with partners that share our interests and values, please email email@example.com